aliopas/portfolio/README.md

 ## Notes
 *   The current admin login functionality uses environment variables `ADMIN_EMAIL` and `ADMIN_PASSWORD` checked on the server-side via an API route.
 *   Contact form messages are currently logged to the console by the API route and displayed from mock data on the dashboard.
-Full database integration (e.g., CockroachDB/MySQL/Firestore) needs to be completed by the developer in `src/app/api/contact/route.ts` and `src/app/dashboard/messages/page.tsx`.
+Full database integration (e.g., CockroachDB) needs to be completed by the developer in `src/app/api/contact/route.ts` and `src/app/api/messages/*` routes, and `src/app/dashboard/messages/page.tsx`.
 ```